I wasn't sure where to post this, but since it's fun, fan-made and unofficial, it seemed most appropriate here.

 - All of your faction's Units and active Events are discarded; however, your Walls remain in play.

-- You are skipped in the turn order for the remainder of the game (ie. the surviving player doesn't get double-turns).
+- Your faction's turn is skipped in the turn order for the remainder of the game (i.e. the surviving ally-faction doesn't get double-turns).

-Games where one player is responsible for two Summoners follow all of the above rules, but with the following exceptions:
+In a Three-Player Game, one player takes control of two Summoners.
+These games follow all of the above rules, but with the following exceptions:

-- The turn-order is 1-2-3 repeating, where “Players 1 & 2” are always allys against the combined forces of “Player 3”.
+- The turn-order is 1-2-3 repeating, where “Players 1 & 2” are always allies against the combined forces of “Player 3”.

-- During the first round, “Player 1” skips his turn entirely, but “Player 2” takes his turn normally.
+- During the first round, “Player 1” skips his turn entirely, but “Player 2” takes her turn normally.

-- “Player 3” draws from one combined deck, instead of two separate ones.
+- “Player 3” draws, discards, and builds Magic with one deck for each, instead of two separate ones.

 - On each turn, “Player 3” begins with ten cards, may move up to six units up to two spaces each, and may attack with up to six Units.